-- ECO 411 Contemporary Issues in Economics--3 hrs.
+- ECO 411 Contemporary Issues in Economics 3 hrs.
 Current economic problems and issues such as the debt and the deficit, health care, environmental economics, crisis in financial institutions, social security, and the U. S. trade deficit.
-Prerequisite: ECO 231 (Offered Spring) - ECO 413 Money and Banking--3 hrs.
+Prerequisite: ECO 231.
+(Offered Spring). - ECO 413 Money and Banking 3 hrs.
 The monetary system; functions, properties and types of money; evolution of money, commercial banks and other depository institutions; origins and current role of the Federal Reserve System and other public monetary institutions; measurement and control of the stock of money; the role of money in the macro-economy; monetary policy.
-Prerequisite ECO 231 - ECO 414 Managerial Economics--3 hrs.
-Application of economic concepts to business decision-making, analysis and forecasting of demand, cost analysis, pricing behavior, and optimizing techniques.
-Prerequisite: ECO 232 (Offered Fall) - ECO 415 Environmental Economics--3 hrs.
+Prerequisite ECO 231 (Offered Fall or as needed). - ECO 414 Managerial Economics 3 hrs.
+Application of economic concepts to business decision-making; analysis and forecasting of demand; cost analysis; pricing behavior; and optimizing techniques.
+Prerequisite: ECO 232.
+(Offered Fall). - ECO 415 Environmental Economics 3 hrs.
 Economic analysis of environmental issues, problem, and solution; analysis of benefits and costs of improving the environment; the global dimensions of the environmental problems resulting from resource extraction and utilization and industrial production.
-Prerequisite: ECO 200 or ECO 232 (Offered Fall) - ECO 433/434/435 Investment in Practice--1 hr.
-Management of an investment portfolio by students They trade stocks through a broker.
+Prerequisite: ECO 200 or ECO 232 (Offered Fall). - ECO 433 Investment in Practice 1 hr.
+Students manage an investment portfolio.
+They trade stocks through a broker.
 This is not a game, but the management of real money.
 Students apply their knowledge of portfolio management and investment theory in making these decisions.
-Student may repeat the course one or two times. - ECO444 Public Sector Economics--3 hrs.
+Student may repeat the course one or two times. - ECO 434 Investment in Practice 1 hr.
+Students manage an investment portfolio.
+They trade stocks through a broker.
+This is not a game, but the management of real money.
+Students apply their knowledge of portfolio management and investment theory in making these decisions.
+Student may repeat the course one or two times. - ECO 435 Investment in Practice 1 hr.
+Students manage an investment portfolio.
+They trade stocks through a broker.
+This is not a game, but the management of real money.
+Students apply their knowledge of portfolio management and investment theory in making these decisions.
+Student may repeat the course one or two times. - ECO 444 Public Sector Economics 3 hrs.
 Effects of spending public funds, collecting taxes and other revenues; government borrowing and debt payment; government expenditures, revenues, and public credit.
-Prerequisite: ECO 200 or ECO 231 (Offered Spring) - ECO 445 History of Economic Thought--3 hrs.
-A study of the historical development of economic thought from ancient times to the present.
-Prerequisite: ECO 200, ECO 231 or ECO 232 (Offered as needed, consult your advisor) - ECO 446 International Trade and Policy--3 hrs.
+Prerequisite: ECO 200 or ECO 231 (Offered Spring). - ECO 446 International Trade and Policy 3 hrs.
 Principles underlying international trade; free trade and the effects of barriers to trade; the effects of mobility of factors of production; macroeconomics of international exchange of goods, services, and financial assets.
-Prerequisite: ECO 231 (Offered Spring) - ECO 490 Internship in Economics/Finance--3 hrs.
+Prerequisite: ECO 231 (Offered Spring). - ECO 490 Internship in Economics/Finance 3 hrs.
 This course integrates the theoretical knowledge in economics and finance with practical application of that knowledge.
 Interested students with approved placements are eligible to take this course for credit.

-FINANCE 122 Credit Hours Freshman Year
+BULLETIN 2008 - 2011 FINANCE 122 Credit Hours

-First Semester Second Semester Course No. Course Title Sem Hrs Course No. Course Title Sem Hrs ORI 101 Survival Skills 1 ENG 102 Composition II 1 3 ENG 101 Composition I 1 3 MTH 120 Calculus and its Appl.
-1 3 MTH 112 Pre-Calculus Algebra 1 3 Science Elective 3 HIS History Elective 3 Science Elective Lab 1 Science Elective 3 Social Science Elective 3 Science Lab Elective 1 Fine Arts Elective 3 PED Physical Education 3 2 Total 16 Total 16
+FRESHMAN YEAR First Semester Second Semester Course No. Course Title Hrs Course No. Course Title Hrs ORI 101 Survival Skills 1 ENG 102 Composition II 3 ENG 101 Composition I 3 MTH 120 Calculus and its Applications 3 MTH 112 Pre-Calculus Algebra 3 Science Elective with Lab 4 Science Elective with Lab 4 Fine Arts Elective 3 History Elective 3 Social Science Elective 3 PED Physical Education 2 16 - 16